Course Content and Outcome Guide for GRN 175

 - Special Fee:

 Course DescriptionExplores the convergence of gerontology and recent brain science.
 Presents novel and combinatorial interventions based on recent research on aging brains for today's older students and tomorrow's gerontologists and care providers, introducing them to the emerging array of sustainable approaches to engage, stimulate, and enhance older minds.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.